-Quantative Perf ormance Indicators Estimate 2022/23 Estimate 2026/27 Debt to net service expenditure (NSE) ratio Gross debt as a percentage of net service expenditure, where net service expenditure is a proxy for the size and financial strength of a local authority. n/a n/a Commercial income to NSE ratio Dependence on non-fees and charges income to deliver core services.
+Quantative Perfor mance Indicators Estimate 2024/25 Estimate 2028/29 Debt to net service expenditure (NSE) ratio Gross debt as a percentage of net service expenditure, where net service expenditure is a proxy for the size and financial strength of a local authority. n/a n/a Commercial income to NSE ratio Dependence on non-fees and charges income to deliver core services.
 Fees and charges should be netted off gross service expenditure to calculate NSE.
-1.37% 1.43% Investment cover ratio The total net income from property investments, compared to the interest expense. n/a n/a Loan to value ratio The amount of debt compared to the total asset value. n/a n/a Target income returns Net revenue income compared to equity.
+1.50% 1.23% Investment cover ratio The total net income from property investments, compared to the interest expense. n/a n/a Loan to value ratio The amount of debt compared to the total asset value. n/a n/a Target income returns Net revenue income compared to equity.
 This is a measure of achievement of the portfolio of properties.
-2.8% 3.2% Benchmarking of returns As a measure against other investments and against other council's property portfolios.
-4.8% 5.2% Gross and net income The income received from the investment portfolio at a gross level and net level (less costs) over time. £9.1m £6.4m £13.1m £9.0m Operating costs The trend in operating costs of the non-financial investment portfolio over time, as the portfolio of non-financial investments expands. £2.6m £4.1m Vacancy levels and Tenant exposures Monitoring vacancy levels (voids) ensure the property portfolio is being managed 10.20% 5.0% for non-financial investments (45,000 sq. ft.)
-Amount of 0 acres sold vs 100 acres sold vs tenanted farmland disposed of vs acquired Monitoring the size of the County Farm Estate.
-0 acres acquired (7,401 acres held) 0 acres acquired (7,150 acres held) Number of the Monitoring how many farmers have taken 1 new letting 2 new letting Number of tenant farmers leases on County Farms Properties with particular reference to new entrants to the farming sector.
+3.74% 3.46% Benchmarking of returns As a measure against other investments and against other council's property portfolios.
+6.24% 6.46% Gross and net income The income received from the investment portfolio at a gross level and net level (less costs) over time. £10.5m £8.5m £11.0m £9.0m Operating costs The trend in operating costs of the non- financial investment portfolio over time, as the portfolio of non-financial investments expands. £2.0m £2.0m Vacancy levels and Tenant exposures Monitoring vacancy levels (voids) ensure the 5% 5.0% for non-financial investments (direct commercial property) property portfolio is being managed (including marketing and tenant relations) to ensure the portfolio is productive as possible.
+(40,700 sq. ft.)
+(45,000 sq. ft.)
+Amount of tenanted 5 acres sold vs 100 acres sold vs farmland disposed of vs acquired Monitoring the size of the County Farm Estate.
+0 acres acquired (7,365 acres held) 0 acres acquired (7,150 acres held) Monitoring how many farmers have taken 4 new letting 2 new letting Number of tenant farmers leases on County Farms Properties with particular reference to new entrants to the farming sector.
 1 new entrant 1 new entrant

 Note 1.
-No borrowing has been incurred to fund CAIF
+No borrowing has been incurred to fund IILP